Taylor Swift Eras tour: London setlist and everything you need to know

 Who are the support acts?

 US pop-rock band Paramore are the primary support act for all UK Eras shows, and typically begin their 45-minute set at 6pm.
-Extra support acts have also been announced for the shows at Wembley Stadium: Griff (June 22) and Benson Boone (June 23).
+There were extra support acts for the first three shows at Wembley Stadium (Mette, Griff and Benson Boone), but ones for the August dates have yet to be announced.

 Standout moments so far – concert by concert